koengr/QCforBusiness/_essentials/background.md

 ---
 layout: default
-title: 3 The background, why are we so enthusiastic about Quantum Technology?
+title: "The background: why are we so enthusiastic about quantum?"
 nav_order: 3
 ---

-## The background: why are we so enthusiastic about Quantum Technology?
+# The background: why are we so enthusiastic about Quantum Technology?

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>